data-stuff/R/README.md

 # R-
-For Statistical Analysis with R
+For Text Mining and Statistical Analysis with R